 Historical Context of Mamluk Patronage

 The Mamluk Sultanate (1250–1517) emerged as a dominant power in the Middle East after overthrowing the Ayyubid dynasty.
-Its ruling class, composed of former slave soldiers (mamluks), established a military aristocracy that controlled Egypt, Syria, and the Hijaz.
-To legitimize their rule and compete with rival dynasties, the Mamluks invested heavily in cultural and intellectual patronage.
-This strategy not only bolstered their prestige but also fostered a vibrant environment for science and art.
+Its ruling class, composed of former slave soldiers (mamluks), established a military aristocracy that controlled Egypt, Syria, and the Hijaz, including the holy cities of Mecca and Medina.
+To legitimize their rule and compete with rival dynasties such as the Mongols, Ilkhanids, and later the Timurids, the Mamluks invested heavily in cultural and intellectual patronage.
+This strategy not only bolstered their prestige but also fostered a vibrant environment for science and art that endured for over two and a half centuries.

 Motivations for Patronage